All Episodes

 My side of things is what it was.

-I do, you know, I am the record.
+I am the record.

-What I say, what I do is the record, and nobody else gets to interpret it, nobody else gets to redefine it, and nobody else certainly gets to tell other people what I was thinking when I was saying it.
+And nobody else certainly gets to tell other people what I was thinking when I was saying it.

-So that's why it's pointless anyway.
+So that's what it's pointless anyway.

 It wouldn't have accomplished anything.